A proof-of-concept for fair NFT drops

 Github • Etherscan • Polygonscan

 At 0xEssential we've been learning from other NFT collectible drops to determine the best way to release our collection Wrasslers.
 We appreciate that projects like ArtBlocks and Parallel are exploring different models to reduce the gas wars that happen on popular drops, and have been impressed by projects like Forgotten Runes Wizard's Cult who used and shared some best practices.
-We're also excited about some platforms our friends are working on to help solve similar issues, like Nifty Royale and Chestr.
+Paradigm has written an excellent guide on Designing Effective NFT Launches that offers solutions for fairer launches all the way through metadata reveal.
 We think we can add something to the conversation by offering this idea and reference implementation to the community.

 Our ideal NFT drop is average user first - no FOMO or failed transactions, fewer bots.
 No drama, no whales minting 30% of supply, for better or worse.
 These are the key aspects of a FairDrop: